 We place great value in:

+Lead with a culture of acceptance, diversity, equity, inclusion, and respect for ALL.
 Ensure that our libraries remain free and accessible.
 Champion digital and print literacy, intellectual freedom, and privacy.
-Respond to the needs and wants of our customers by leading with a culture of acceptance, equity, inclusion, and respect for all.
+Respond to the needs and wants of our customers.

 - Supporting Community Aspirations